FBruzzesi/sklearn-smithy/README.md

 # Scikit-learn Smithy

-CLI to forge scikit-learn compatible estimator templates with ease.
+A CLI to forge scikit-learn compatible estimator templates with ease.

 ## Why